duxv/brutal/README.md

   -r, --match-regex string          response body must match this regex -x, --match-status string         http status codes identified as valid (separated by a comma) (default "200,201,202,203,204,205,206,207,208,226")
-  -m, --method string               method of the requests to be done (default "GET") -p, --threads int                 number of attempts to run at the same time (default 1) -t, --timeout int                 time in seconds to wait for a request (default 5) -w, --wordlist string             words to use
+  -m, --method string               method of the requests to be done (default "GET") -q, --quick-list string           use a wordlist from the command line arguments (separated by a comma) -p, --threads int                 number of attempts to run at the same time (default 1) -t, --timeout int                 time in seconds to wait for a request (default 5) -w, --wordlist string             words to use